-For a portfolio comprising of three assets X, Y and Z having weights in the portfolio of a, b and c respectively the portfolio volatility is given by the following formula:
+Consider a portfolio of three assets X, Y and Z with portfolio weights of a, b and c respectively.
+The portfolio volatility is:

 If the assets in the portfolio are independent of each other the correlation coefficient terms in the equation above would be zero.
-If the assets in portfolio are perfectly correlated with each other then the volatility of the portfolio would simply be the weight average sum of the asset return volatilities.
+If the assets in the portfolio are perfectly correlated with each other then the volatility of the portfolio would simply be the weighted average sum of the asset return volatility.

 Let us consider the following example:

-Our portfolio consists of the following two stocks ABC and XYZ, whose weights within the portfolio are 89% and 11% respectively.
-The stock price data for month of January 2009, our period of analysis is given below:
+Our portfolio consists of two stocks ABC and XYZ, whose weights within the portfolio are 89% and 11% respectively.
+The stock price data for month of January 2009, our period of analysis, is:

 Next, calculate the daily return time series from the price data.
 Determine the natural logarithm of the ratio of successive (consecutive) prices to get the daily returns series:

-The resulting return series for each stock are given below:
+The resulting return series for each stock is:

 We then calculate the variance in daily returns of the stocks using the EXCEL function VAR() applied to the each stocks return series in turn.
-The calculation methodology for variance using VAR() has been discussed in an earlier post:
+To review the calculation methodology for variance using VAR() view this earlier post:

 The variance for stock ABC works out to 0.141% whereas the variance for stock XYZ works out to 0.578%.
 The standard deviation or daily volatilities equal to the square root of these variances.
 They are 3.76% and 7.60% for stocks ABC and XYZ respectively.

-Next we calculate the correlation coefficient for Stock ABC and XYZ returns.
-The calculation methodology for correlation coefficient has been reviewed in the following post:
+Next, we calculate the correlation coefficient for Stock ABC and XYZ returns.
+To review the calculation methodology for correlation coefficient see the following post:

 The correlation coefficient for Stocks ABC and XYZ returns is 0.64014.

-Using the formula given above we can now calculated the portfolio volatility:
+Using the formula given above we can now calculate the portfolio volatility:

 As you can see this formula method for calculating portfolio volatility can get pretty cumbersome as the number of instruments within the portfolio increases.
-This is because one is required to calculate the variance for each instrument within the portfolio as well as the correlation coefficients for each pair of instruments.
+The formula requires the calculation of the variance for each instrument within the portfolio as well as the correlation coefficients for each pair of instruments.

 A simpler and more practical way of handling this calculation is to first derive a weighted average return series for the portfolio.
-The weighted average return series for the portfolio is determined for each time point for which data is available and is calculated as ?weight×return across all instruments in the portfolio.
+We calculate the weighted average return series for the portfolio for each time point for which data is available as the sum of (weight×return) across all instruments in the portfolio.

-The weighted average portfolio return on 2-Jan-2009 has been calculated as follows:
+The method to calculate the weighted average portfolio return on 2-Jan-2009 is as follows:

 Weighted Return for Portfolio on 2-Jan-2009 = Weight of Stock ABC in portfolio × Return of Stock ABC on 2-Jan-2009 + Weight of Stock XYZ in portfolio × Return of Stock XYZ on 2-Jan-2009 = 89%× (-1.19%) + 11% × (-1.65%) = -1.24%.

-Once the weighted average return series for the portfolio has been calculated it can be treated just like any other return time series calculated for individual instruments.
+Once we calculate the weighted average return series for the portfolio, we can treat it just like the return time series for individual instruments.
 The daily portfolio volatility is then calculated using EXCEL’s STDEV() function applied to the weighted average return series of the portfolio.
-The calculation methodology for daily volatility using the STDEV() function was discussed in the post:
+To review the calculation methodology for daily volatility using the STDEV() function see the following post: